What is an Ecommerce business?

 1. Two- factor Authentication

-Your login is authenticated if both are correct; that is your password and the verification code.
+Your login is authenticated if both are correct: your password and the verification code.

 2. Encrypt User Data